Fair to Middling

 It might be useful to begin the debate by asking who does go to the fair, and why.
 We are probably mistaken to categorize fairs as rural entertainment.
 A lot of farmers go to fairs, to be sure.
 The State Journal-Register quoted a visiting New York Times man as saying that there were more farmers at Springfield than at the Iowa State Fair.
 But though farmers have a good time at the fair, it may not be accurate to say they come to the fair for entertainment.
 They are social but sober people who are able to take pleasure from their business.
 The fair for farmers isn’t so much a celebration as it is a seminar.

 Most of the 600,000 people who came to the fair this year do not share farmers’ mania for improvement; if they looked at any livestock at all, it was the three-headed calf at the sideshow.
 Their fair is Happy Hollow, foot-long hot dogs, Johnny Paycheck, mechanical bucking broncs, and ornamental belt buckles that quickly turn green.
 That fair is peopled not by farmers but by their working class brethren from town.
 (Small towns mainly, although the 1980 census may ultimately reveal that most small town Americans no longer live in small towns but in small town enclaves in bigger cities, like Springfield’s north side.)
-They are to the fair what bankers’ windows are to the opera.
+They are to the fair what bankers’ widows are to the opera.

-Much needs to be done, however.
+Much more needs to be done, however.
 Most Middles find the fair either incomprehensible or unbearably declassé.
 They don’t find much there to amuse them except gawking at those who do.
 Walking through the Exposition Building is like watching a late-night movie on WGN television from Chicago (a quintessential Prole city, judging from the commercials for plastic sofa covers, fake diamond rings, and burglar-proof glass block windows).
 Ring toss games offer no thrills to jaded subdivision kids with computer TV games in their bedrooms.
 The appeal of the fair—any fair—used to be that it offered delights more novel than anything the small town could contrive, short of lynching.
 Today it is dull; even in Happy Hollow, the carnival that used to beckon like a tarted-up slut now appeals because it is so quaint.
 Nowadays folks who want to indulge their appetites for vicarious sex and violence merely subscribe to cable TV.

-There are exceptions, of course, like the youngish white professionals who like to go slumming, culturally speaking, when Willie Nelson is in town, or the types the SJR’s Steve Slack calls “cotton-candy cowboys.”
+There are exceptions, of course, like the youngish white professionals who like to go slumming, culturally speaking, when Willie Nelson is in town, the types the SJR’s Steve Slack calls “cotton-candy cowboys.”
 The fair also is popular with certain intrepid types who take vacations to places like Rome—bold adventurers whose curiosity about alien cultures makes them ignore dirt, noise, and smells of the type one usually associates with public housing.
 They would never wear a T-shirt emblazoned with the phrase, “Is that a pickle in your pocket or are you just glad see me?” (one of many items of soft-core apparel being hawked this year) but they love seeing up close the people who do.
 The more experienced among them have developed iron constitutions which enable them to survive days at the fair in spite of the fact that one could trudge for days, from the goat barns to the governor’s tent, and not see a single fresh green vegetable. ●

 Essential for anyone interested in Illinois history and literature.
 Hallwas deservedly won the 2018 Lifetime Achievement Award from the Illinois State Historical Society.